Innovation-tech-max/US-COVID-cases-prediction/README.md

-# Time series analysis and forecasting of coronavirus disease in US using LSTM and SARIMA model.
+# Time series analysis and forecasting of COVID-19 in US using LSTM and SARIMA model.

 Long Short-Term Memory (LSTM) networks are a type of recurrent neural network(RNN) capable of learning order dependence in sequence prediction problems.